Mata Bhani

 Bibi Bhani (Gurmukhi: ਬੀਬੀ ਭਾਨੀ; January 19, 1535 – April 9, 1598), also known as Mata Bhani (Gurmukhi: ਮਾਤਾ ਭਾਨੀ), was the daughter of Guru Amar Das, the third Sikh Guru.
-She played a central role in the history of Sikhism.
+She played a central role in the history of Sikhism and is one of the four consorts bestowed with the title of Guru-Mahal.

 Biography

 Bibi Bhani was born to Guru Amar Das and Mata Mansa Devi on 19 January 1535 in Basarke Gillan, a village near Amritsar.
 Her older sister was Bibi Dani and two brothers were Bhai Mohan and Bhai Mohri.

-On 18 February 1554 she married Bhai Jetha (whose name was later changed to Guru Ram Das), a Sodhi Khatri from Lahore.
+Her spouse was Bhai Jetha (who later became Guru Ram Das), a Sodhi Khatri from Lahore.
+The marriage was arranged by her father as he had been impressed by Jetha's devotion to seva (selfless service).
+Her mother, Mansa Devi, also noticed Jetha walking by one day and expressed a desire for her daughter to be wed to "a man like him" as she was anxious about her youngest daughter's unwed status.
+The two were wed on 18 February 1554.
 Bhai Jetha later moved to Goindval, a Sikh town, and carried out voluntary service (sewa) in the construction of Baoli Sahib (sacred well).
 They had three sons: Prithi Chand, Maha Dev, and Arjan Dev.
 She kept serving her father after her marriage, as her in-laws were local.

 As the completion of the Gurdwara at Goindval neared, Guru Amar Das charged Bhai Jetha with the task of establishing a new Sikh center at a location that first was known as Ramdasar.
 Noticing that the waters of the pond were said to have "curative" powers, Bhai Jetha expanded the pond into a sarovar that he named Amritsar.
 It was in the center of this "Lake of Amrit" that the construction of the Harmandar Sahib was begun.
 The modern city of Amritsar took its name from Bhai Jetha's sarovar.